-We maintain a non-qualified deferred compensation plan for most of our U.S.-based employees.
-As CFOs, both Ruth and Patrick were ineligible to participate in the deferred compensation plan.
+We maintain a nonqualified deferred compensation plan for most of our U.S.-based employees.
 The plan allows participants to defer up to 100% of their bonus for a period of three, four, or five years, subject to certain exceptions.
 The deferred compensation plan is unfunded and unsecured, and participation is voluntary.
 We do not provide any matching contributions to the deferred compensation plan.
+As CFO, Ruth is ineligible to participate in the deferred compensation plan.